 In 2015, Walgreens revealed that they’d be buying Rite Aid for $17.2 billion, but they later ended up buying “only” 1,932 stores for $4.38 billion.
 In 2018, Albertsons said they were going to buy the rest of the company’s stores, but Rite Aid later said that the deal had been canceled because it wasn’t in the best interests of the company’s shareholders.

 And what happened to Alex Grass, the company’s founder?
 He donated much of his wealth to charitable causes, including using $1.5 million to create the Alex Grass School of Business Leadership.
 He also donated a further $1.5 million to the University of Florida so that they could develop their Centre for Jewish Studies and create a new building for their law school.

 Grass passed away in 2009 at the age of 82, but his legacy still lives on.
 As does the company that he founded nearly 60 years ago – for now, at least.
 Only time will tell whether someone else tries to purchase the company’s remaining 2,600 stores.
 We’ll see!

 This post contains a unique collection of resources that offer a comprehensive look at the Rite Aid business story.
-Have a look at the resources to follow that have been organized in sections for your convenience.
+Have a look at the following articles for more on the Rite-Aid Story.